syedzubinhafiz/supermario/design-docs/REQ2_Rationale.md

+﻿#### Jump Action Class
-﻿For this class, we have decided to create a new class called Jump Action, and inherit the Action abstract class.
+For this class, we have decided to create a new class called Jump Action, and inherit the Action abstract class.
 This makes sense because the jump action is an addition to all the possible actions the game provides that a player can perform.
 To make the appropriate things work for this requirement we need to make changes to a couple of other classes, namely: Wall & Tree.

 In the Wall class, we set the final attributes of success rate and damage referring to the that these values do not change and then override the allowable actions list.